 The notice(s) will include, among other things:

 In addition, you get a 60-day grace period after the transfer.
 This means the new servicer can’t consider your payment late or charge you a late fee if you mistakenly send your mortgage payment to the old servicer during this time, so long as the old servicer receives the payment before the due date (including any grace period allowed under the mortgage contract).
-(To learn more, see What Happens If My Mortgage Servicer Changes?)
+(If you already sent a payment to the old servicer and want to learn more, see I just found out my mortgage servicer changed, but I sent my payment to the old servicer.
+What now?)

 If you're facing a potential foreclosure because of problems with a loan transfer or servicing transfer, contact a foreclosure attorney.